-At Smokeball we frequently receive queries from our clients seeking advice on how they can improve their cyber security and ultimately protect their business.
+At Smokeball legal practice management software we frequently receive queries from our clients seeking advice on how they can improve their cyber security and ultimately protect their business.

 Law firms are an extremely attractive target for cyber criminals, considering they are typically small companies that deal with large financial transactions.
 In fact, small businesses make up 43% of all cyber crime victims.